timnew/timnew.github.com/source/_posts/2012-06-02-install-specific-version-of-tool-with-HomeBrew.md

----
 layout: post
-title: "Install specific version of tool with Home Brew"
+title: Install specific version of tool with Home Brew
-description: ""
-date: 2012-06-02 20:15
 comments: true
-categories:
-category: homebrew
+categories: homebrew
-tags: ["homebrew","brew","version","repository","package","postgres", "postgresql"]
+tags:
-sharing: true
-footer: false
+  - homebrew
+  - brew
+  - version
+  - repository
+  - package
+  - postgres
+  - postgresql
+date: 2012-06-02 08:00:00
 ---
 HomeBrew is a convenient package manager for Mac user.
 For some reason I prefer Home Brew to Mac Ports.
 Brew has a younger package repository since it has shorter history comparing to MacPorts.
 Younger repository means less options.
 And sometime it is hard for you to install the old-fashioned tool with brew.